organicinternet/magento-configurable-simple/README.markdown

 Notes
 -----

-The extension should always use the correct simple product price, including any discounts etc.

 ### Feature Aspirations
+* Static display of price ranges rather than just the 'Price From:' price on catalogue and product pages.
 * Dynamic display of price ranges as product options are selected (for conf products with several options)
 * Display of offer prices for simple products, see [here:](http://www.magentocommerce.com/boards/viewreply/143350/)
 * Change to the simple product image on the product page, if there is one, once all configurable options are selected.
 * Indicate that an underlying simple product is only available for backorder (if that's the case) on a conf product page once all options are selected.
+* Display 'price from' only if there is more than one price for a product.
+If all prices are identical, just show 'price' or similar.
+* (More of an implementation change/improvement than feature) Make tier price tables load using XHR as pre-generating all tables can be slow for people with 1000's of simple products per configurable product.

-### Bugs
+### Bugs / Issues
 * In a few places some English strings are not localised.
 (RSS feeds only I think)
-* RSS feed implementation could well be out of date.
-I've not looked at them for a while.
-* From Magento 1.2.0 the product page can be slow for products with many product options.
-Some Magento Core date calculations are very slow and this extension causes them to be called many times.
+* * From Magento 1.2.0 onwards the product page can be slow for products with many related simple products.
+Amongst other things, some Magento Core date calculations are very slow and this extension causes them to be called many times.
+* To check: What's the 'price from' behaviour when all simple products are out of stock?
+* If _all_ simple products have a 'required' custom option then no simple products will be used and the configurable product will have no options

 ### Magento (i.e. not SCP) Bugs/Limitations
 * Selecting custom options does not affect the displayed tier price on the product page.
-* Custom options with a percentage price are only reflected on the cart page, not the product page. (not that surprising when you think about it)
+* Discounts which result from Custom Options applying a percentage reduction are only reflected on the cart page, not the product page.

 ### Fixed Bugs
-* In v0.5:
+* Fixed in v0.5:
 * In the cart the images and urls are the same for all simple products which have been added from a configurable product
 * The 'Price From' string is removed from all products on a product page, not just the product being configured.
 * Price localisation on a per-store basis not working properly - extension uses only global price config

-* In v0.6:
+* Fixed in v0.6:
 * One place where the 'price from' string was not using the correct translate method so wasn't localisable using inline translate.
 * Out of stock products were still used to calculate the 'Price From:' lowest price.